yienyoong/tp/docs/UserGuide.md

 **m/** | MEDICAL_DETAILS   | `m/MEDICAL_DETAILS`
 **r/** | SCHOOL_RESIDENCE  | `r/SCHOOL_RESIDENCE`

-Please also refer to the [Input Formats](#input-formats) below to find out how the information should be formatted.
+Please also refer to the [Input Formats](#input-formats) section below to find out how the information should be formatted.
 --------------------